All Episodes

 We have a lot of billionaires that became billionaires because they made a reckless decision at a time where they got lucky.

-So the point here.
+So point here.

 During that moment, you're a genius.

-But the moment it flips and that goes down and you lose all of that, plus the equity in your house, plus your credit card debt, plus all of that, plus the divorce, plus hell, plus anxiety, and you have a setback for three to five years, people also call you reckless.
+But the moment it flips and that goes down and you lose all of that plus the equity in your house, plus your credit card debt, plus all of that, plus the divorce, plus hell, plus anxiety, and you have a setback for three to five years, people also call you reckless.

-And we're gonna see this.
+And we're going to see this.

 It's just time will tell.